jedisct1/libsodium-doc/installation/README.md

 ## Pre-built libraries

 [Pre-built x86 and x86_64 libraries for Visual Studio 2017, 2019, and 2022](https://download.libsodium.org/libsodium/releases/)
 with `stable` additions (see below) are available, as well as pre-built libraries for MinGW32 and MinGW64.
+Note that pre-built libraries are built with the run-time Multi-threaded (/MT) and not with Multi-threaded DLL (/MD).

 They include header files as well as static \(`.LIB`\) and shared \(`.DLL`\) libraries for all the supported compiler versions.